SACHSTech/careers-in-computer-science-wrafp/README.md

 # 1.3 Experiential Learning

-The following things are many of the ways to attain valuable experience.
+&emsp; The following things are many of the ways to attain valuable experience.
 Many of the mid/higher level jobs look for a __large game portfolio__ and lots of work experience.
 Many of these would make me a standout applicant due to having lots of experience, communication skills, passion projects, and problem solving skills.

 <img align = "right" src = "learning_image.PNG"  width = "200"  height = "200">